Battle of Quebec (1690): Aftermath

 On 23 and 24 October, an exchange of prisoners was negotiated and effected, and the ships set sail for Boston.
 Although Phips' own account of the expedition admitted only 30 dead in combat, smallpox and marine accident claimed about 1,000 more.
 James Lloyd of Boston wrote in the following January, "7 vessels yet wanting 3 more cast away & burnt."
 Cotton Mather tells how one brigantine was wrecked on Anticosti; her crew maintained themselves on the island through the winter and were apparently rescued the following summer by a ship from Boston.
 Phips' defeat was complete and disastrous; fortunately for the French, since food was lacking to feed the large force assembled to defend Quebec in case of a prolonged siege.
 Phips himself had displayed no natural military talents to offset his lack of experience.
 However, it can be argued that it was the absence of trained soldiers and adequate supplies that had doomed the enterprise from the start.
-Governor of New York Henry Sloughter captured the mood in the English colonies when he wrote:
+The governor of New York Henry Sloughter captured the mood in the English colonies when he wrote:

 The whole country from Pemaquid to Delaware is extremely hurt by the late ill managed and fruitless expedition to Canada, which hath contracted £40,000 debt and about 1,000 men lost by sickness and shipwrack and no blow struck for want of courage and conduct in the Officers.

 Quebec City in 1700, after the new fortifications were completed.
 Although victorious, the French realized that the city's defences needed significant improvement.

 Canada exulted in its victory and survival; on 5 November the Te Deum was sung in Quebec City in the chapel of a new church that would be named Notre Dame de la Victoire, Our Lady of Victory.
 When news of the expedition reached Versailles, Louis XIV ordered a medal struck bearing the inscription: Kebeca liberata M.DC.XC–Francia in novo orbe victrix, or "Deliverance of Quebec City 1690–France victorious in the New World."